Success Stories: Examples to inspire your funding!

 Funding for the first year’s implementation consisted of: (1) Title I federal government monies($16,217); (2) “Focus school” state government monies ($14,931); (3) district professional-development funds ($3,000); and (4) student fundraisers ($2,000).
 These funds were used to support the training process, pay teacher stipends, purchase materials, and continue professional learning throughout the school year.
 Most of these funding sources required the school to submit a “school plan” detailing the school’s plan for using the funds, which Emily suggests should be clear, concise, and consistent in explaining the school’s vision and goals.
 Emily and her funding team were successful because they helped district administrators understand that this wasn’t just afad, but a complete paradigm shift.
 In her words, “This is who we are and what we are about.”

 Principal, DeFranco Elementary, Bangor, PA

-Once they had started TLIM it became less about finances and more about creating leadership opportunities to the kids.
-Braden said, “Let’s get the students in front of some fresh faces.
-The message to the community is that good things are happening in the school.”
-They invited business and community members to Leadership Lunches and Leadership Days.
-These were very successful with spreading the word and creating enthusiasm for The Leader in Me with local realtors, businesses, and hospitals.
-The CEO of a regional bank attended and left saying “you’ve got to see this school and see what’s going on.”
-Knowing many people aren’t available during daytime hours, the bank hosted an event at a local facility with 75 people attending on a Wednesday evening.
-School staff volunteered their time and student presenters occupied most of the agenda.
+They began by working to get business and community leaders into the school to see the changes they were making.
+“The message to the community is that good things are happening in the school.”
+Braden worked with his funding team to plan “Leadership Lunches” and “Leadership Days,” which helped create enthusiasm for The Leader in Me with local realtors, businesses, and hospitals.
+The CEO of a regional bank left one of these events saying “you’ve got to see what’s going on at this school!”
+The bank offered to host an event at a local facility at which school staff volunteered their time and student presenters occupied most of the agenda.
 In all about $25,000 has been raised through these types of events.